Human trafficking in Nicaragua

+Nicaragua ratified the 2000 UN TIP Protocol in October 2004.

+In 2010 Nicaragua was a transit country for migrants from Africa and East Asia en route to the United States; some may have fallen victim to human trafficking.

+In 2010, the Government of Nicaragua did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
+In 2009 the government convicted two trafficking offenders and sentenced them to 12 years’ imprisonment.
+Despite such efforts, the government showed little overall evidence of progress in combating human trafficking, particularly in terms of providing adequate assistance and protection to victims, confronting trafficking-related complicity by government officials, and increasing public awareness about human trafficking; therefore, Nicaragua remained on the U.S. State Department's Office to Monitor and Combat Trafficking in Persons Tier 2 Watch List for the second consecutive year.

-Nicaragua is principally a source and transit country for women and children subjected to trafficking in persons, specifically forced prostitution and forced labor.
-Nicaraguan women and children are trafficked for commercial sexual exploitation within the country as well as in neighboring countries, most often to El Salvador, Costa Rica, Guatemala, Honduras, Mexico, and the United States.
-Trafficking victims are recruited in rural areas for work in urban centers, particularly Managua, and subsequently coerced into prostitution.
-Adults and children are subjected to conditions of forced labor in agriculture (especially in the production of coffee and bananas), the fishing industry (collecting shellfish), and for involuntary domestic servitude within the country and in Costa Rica.
-There are reports of some Nicaraguans forced to engage in drug trafficking.
-To a lesser extent, Nicaragua is a destination country for women and children recruited from neighboring countries for forced prostitution.
-Managua, Granada, Estelí, and San Juan del Sur are destinations for foreign child sex tourists from the United States, Canada, and Western Europe, and some travel agencies are reportedly complicit in promoting child sex tourism.
-Nicaragua is a transit country for migrants from Africa and East Asia en route to the United States; some may fall victim to human trafficking.
+In 2013, Nicaragua was principally a source and transit country for women and children subjected to trafficking in persons, specifically forced prostitution and forced labor.
+Nicaraguan women and children were trafficked for commercial sexual exploitation within the country as well as in neighboring countries, most often to El Salvador, Costa Rica, Guatemala, Honduras, Mexico, and the United States.
+Trafficking victims were recruited in rural areas for work in urban centers, particularly Managua, and subsequently coerced into prostitution.
+Adults and children were subjected to conditions of forced labor in agriculture (especially in the production of coffee and bananas), the fishing industry (collecting shellfish), and for involuntary domestic servitude within the country and in Costa Rica.
+There were reports of some Nicaraguans forced to engage in drug trafficking.
+To a lesser extent, Nicaragua was a destination country for women and children recruited from neighboring countries for forced prostitution.
+Managua, Granada, Estelí, and San Juan del Sur were destinations for foreign child sex tourists from the United States, Canada, and Western Europe, and some travel agencies were reportedly complicit in promoting child sex tourism.

-The Government of Nicaragua does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-Last year the government convicted two trafficking offenders and sentenced them to 12 years’ imprisonment.
-Despite such efforts, the government showed little overall evidence of progress in combating human trafficking, particularly in terms of providing adequate assistance and protection to victims, confronting trafficking-related complicity by government officials, and increasing public awareness about human trafficking; therefore, Nicaragua remains on Tier 2 Watch List for the second consecutive year.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.

-Prosecution
+The U.S. placed the country at the "Tier 2 Watchlist" in 2017.
+In 2020, Nicaragua was blacklisted by the United States in its annual report.
+This was justified on the grounds that the COVID-19 pandemic would lead to an increase in trafficking.
+The country was placed at Tier 3 in 2023.

+The Bureau of International Labor Affairs reported in its 2019 report that Nicaragua is making minimal progress against the forms of child labor that are also affected by sexual exploitation and human trafficking.
+For example, there is no specific school age in Nicaragua and the policy to abolish and protect child labor has not yet been fully implemented.

+In 2023, the Organised Crime Index noted that the country had not formally identified any victims in the past five years.